open-policy-agent/opa/docs/content/opa-1.md

 By default, OPA v1.0 will require the usage of `if` and `contains` as described above, but to maintain backward compatibility for policies written pre-OPA v1.0, a new flag called `--v0-compatible` will be added to OPA commands such as `opa run`, to avoid breaking existing policies and give users time to update them.
 Similar functionality will be added to OPA’s Go SDK and Go API to assist users that embed OPA as a library in their Go services and also to OPA’s build command.

+Starting from OPA `v0.64.0`, the bundle manifest includes rego-version information that indicates whether contained modules are compatible with OPA v0.x or OPA v1.0.
+This is useful for cases where users have limited control over the OPA deployment and hence cannot set the CLI `--v1-compatible`/`--v0-compatible` flags on the OPA runtime consuming the bundle.

 ### Prohibit duplicate imports

 The Rego compiler supports [strict mode](../policy-language/#strict-mode) which enforces additional constraints and safety checks during compilation.